The Trouble with Tribbles: Writing

 The episode was the first professional work of writer David Gerrold, and went through a variety of drafts before it reached the screen.
 Because his typewriter used a less common, smaller size font, an approved screenplay version needed to be reduced by twenty pages before filming.

 Gerrold had been a fan of science fiction since he was a child.
 When Star Trek was first broadcast, he was concerned that it might turn into something similar to Lost in Space, which he has described as "one full-color hour of trash reaching into millions of homes".
-His first story outline was sent in to Star Trek after his agent suggested that he waited until the shows started to air under the theory that the show might drop an existing episode in favor of a better script.
+His first story outline was sent in to Star Trek after his agent suggested that he wait until the shows started to air under the theory that the show might drop an existing episode in favor of a better script.
 The story was entitled "Tomorrow Was Yesterday" (not to be confused with the Star Trek episode "Tomorrow Is Yesterday") and concerned the Enterprise coming across a generation ship which had degenerated into a two-tier class system.
 His agent received a rejection letter from producer Gene L. Coon dated October 3, 1966.
 The letter stated that the "outline was by no means inadequate.
 It is, as a matter of fact, very adequate."
 It went on to say that it would require a budget larger than that available to television, but would have made a good film treatment.
 Coon offered to meet with Gerrold and explain what they were looking for, because they were not purchasing scripts at that time.

 Coon suggested that Gerrold should wait until the following February to see if the show was renewed for a second season.
 They also discussed several story ideas, including some small furry creatures that bred too quickly.
 Coon thought it was a cute idea but would be too expensive as they'd have to build each creature.
 In preparation for the second series submission, by January, Gerrold had put together five premises to pitch.
 He had his best hopes on two treatments called "Bandi" and "The Protracted Man", but decided to submit his fifth story despite Coon's earlier dismissal of the idea.
 It was called "The Fuzzies".
 The idea was based on the introduction of rabbits in Australia in 1859, whose population grew extraordinarily fast owing to a lack of predators.